yash-sharma1/docs-site/docs/encoding.md

   0xE774B32D   // hardcoded, object type prefix in 4 bytes
   bytes from = 1 // owner address
   string symbol = 2 // token symbol, in full name with "-" suffix
-  string amount = 3 // amount of token to freeze
+  sint64 amount = 3 // amount of token to freeze
 }
 ```